Taking advantage of free night certificates is one of the essential ways to maximize value from a hotel loyalty program.

 If you had been targeted for this promotion, you would’ve done well to maximize it with a few cheap mattress runs even if you aren’t planning any organic stay activity.

 5. New Member Promotion: Free Night Award Worth 25,000 Points

 Every now and then, Marriott Bonvoy also puts on a promotion to incentivize new members to sign up for the program.
 Typically, you’ll earn a Free Night Award worth up to 25,000 points upon completing two paid stays with Marriott.

-This happens to be the lowest-value Free Night Award that I’m aware of, and its optimal redemption is quite straightforward: a Category 4 hotel at the standard rate.
+This happens to be the lowest-value Free Night Award out there.
 Still, if you’re a new Marriott Bonvoy member, it’s a nice incentive to start participating in the program.

 You’ll see your active Free Night Award certificates under the “Activity” tab of your Marriott Bonvoy account on desktop, and on the “Certificates” page of the “Account” tab on the app.

 Each certificate will display an expiration date, which is the date you must stay by, not just book by.